mepLAKES/FoodWeb_baselines/README.md

 ## 3. **How to use the models for baselines predictions**
 __ Scripts __
    - Run `check_optimized_models` to check models'specifications, outputs and performances
-   - The script __'Use_models_to_predict_baselines.R'__ provides examples of how to simulate baselines for a given lake or river site.
+   - The script __`Use_models_to_predict_baselines.R`__ provides examples of how to simulate baselines for a given lake or river site.

 __ Objects __

-   - `model_C_lotic.RData` and 'model_N_lotic.RData' contains the models used to predict the d13C and d15N baselines in lotic systems.
+   - `model_C_lotic.RData` and `model_N_lotic.RData` contains the models used to predict the d13C and d15N baselines in lotic systems.
-   - `model_C_lentic.RData` and 'model_N_lentic.RData' contain the models used to predict the d13C and d15N baselines in lentic systems
+   - `model_C_lentic.RData` and `model_N_lentic.RData` contain the models used to predict the d13C and d15N baselines in lentic systems

 ___ Dependencies __

-Running the scripts requires the following librairies : tidyr,dplyr,mgcv
+Running the scripts requires the following librairies : tidyr, dplyr, mgcv

-The models were built under R version 4.4.2 (2024-10-31), Platform: aarch64-apple-darwin20 Running under: macOS Sequoia 15.6.1 attached base packages: stats     graphics  grDevices utils     datasets methods   base
+The models were built under R version 4.4.2 (2024-10-31), Platform: aarch64-apple-darwin20 Running under: macOS Sequoia 15.6.1 attached base packages: stats, graphics, grDevices utils, datasets, methods, base

 other attached packages:
+gam.hp_0.0-2
+GGally_2.2.1
+mgcv_1.9-1
+tidyr_1.3.1
-gam.hp_0.0-2  GGally_2.2.1  mgcv_1.9-1  tidyr_1.3.1  dplyr_1.1.4
+dplyr_1.1.4